- Visiting Us

 The Celebration Garden ~ OPEN ALL YEAR

-Our Celebration Garden was created to celebrate our 60th year of business in 2015 and it has since been enjoyed by many visitors.
-Now in its 4th year it’s really coming into its own and we are delighted to announce that our Celebration Garden is now part of the National Garden Scheme!
+Our Celebration Garden was created to celebrate our 60th year of business in 2015 and it has since been enjoyed by thousands of visitors.
+Now in its 8th year, it’s really come into its own and we are delighted that it is part of the National Garden Scheme for a 6th year.

-Not only does our Celebration Garden celebrate our time in business but it celebrates the beauty of gardening.
-Planting schemes have been carefully considered and cared for and our famous dahlias are planted amongst an array of delightful shrubs and perennials.
-The garden also celebrates patience and hard work, designed by Mrs Aylett and carefully tended to by our head gardener, Tim, this labour of love has transformed into a garden to be proud of, that is inspirational and can be enjoyed by visitors of all ages.
+Not only does our Celebration Garden celebrate our time in business, it also celebrates the beauty of gardening.
+Planting schemes have been carefully considered and cared for, and our famous Dahlias are planted amongst an array of delightful shrubs and Perennials.
+The garden also celebrates patience and hard work.
+Designed by Mrs Aylett and carefully tended to by our team, this labour of love has transformed into a garden to be proud of, that is inspirational and can be enjoyed by visitors of all ages.

-The garden offers a place of tranquilly and beauty away from the hustle and bustle of the busy A414 road which it sits alongside, open all year round it is a joy to watch it change through the seasons but every year you can see it in its full glory when the Dahlias are also in flower during August and September.
+The garden offers a place of tranquillity and beauty away from the hustle and bustle of the busy A414 road which it sits alongside.
+Open all year round, it is a joy to watch it change through the seasons but every year you can see it in its full glory when the Dahlias are also in flower during August and September.

-To give you an idea of what you can expect to see in the Celebration Garden throughout the year, below is our diary from 2017…
+To give you an idea of what you can expect to see in the Celebration Garden throughout the year, below are our monthly diary entries from 2017…

 How the garden has grown over that last month.
 The roses are in flower, and the early summer perennial plants are also in full colour.
-The Dahlia Field was planted last week, the strong winds over the weekend will have given the plants a bit of a shock, and now there is about ten days before anything appears to happen – but beneath the soil there is a mass of activity with the young roots getting themselves established.
+The Dahlia Field was planted last week.
+The strong winds over the weekend will have given the plants a bit of a shock, and now there are about ten days before anything appears to happen – but beneath the soil, there is a mass of activity with the young roots getting themselves established.
 The field and garden are open to walk around at your leisure and watch their progress over the summer months.

 When you come to visit, also look out for our Clematis plants, which are flowering beautifully right now.
 Some of the other plants that are looking lovely at the moment are Ligularia, Persicaria, Leucanthemum, Kniphofia, Monarda and Echinacea.

-The Garden is constantly changing at this time of year.
-The wild flowers are too, the blue sea a couple of weeks ago has now been joined by bright yellows and the pink of the Cosmos are just beginning to open.
-If you stand still and watch you will see that the border is a mass of humming pollinating insects and bees.
+The Celebration Garden is constantly changing at this time of year.
+The wildflowers are too – the blue sea a couple of weeks ago has now been joined by bright yellows and the pink of the Cosmos are just beginning to open.
+If you stand still and watch, you will see that the border is a mass of humming pollinating insects and bees.

 The Celebration Garden has quickly become a blaze of colour and the Dahlias are really putting on a show.
 Our wildflower meadow is a haven for wildlife, occupied by beautiful butterflies and busy bees amongst other pollinating insects.

-Autumn is here! and with the season change, a delightful range of colours in shades of russet, red, gold, yellow and orange and have arrive in the garden.
+Autumn is here!
+And with the season change, a delightful range of colours in shades of russet, red, gold, yellow and orange and have arrived in the garden.

-As the seasons change we welcome interest and inspiration, wrap up warm during winter and take a look around the garden to see what the coming months bring…
+As the seasons change, we welcome interest and inspiration.
+Wrap up warm during winter and take a look around the garden to see what the coming months will bring.